Critical Reflections on the Career of a Development Practitioner

 Perspectives in Global Development

 The Perspectives in Global Development seminars are held Wednesdays from 12:20-1:20 p.m. eastern time during the semester.
-The series is presented in a hybrid format with some speakers on campus and others appearing via Zoom.
-All seminars are shown in Emerson Hall 135.
+The series is presented in a hybrid format.
+All seminars are shown in 175 Warren Hall.
 Students, faculty and the general public are welcome to attend.
 The series is co-sponsored by the Department of Global Development, the Department of Natural Resources and the Environment, the Charles H. Dyson School of Applied Economics and Management, and the School of Integrative Plant Science as part of courses GDEV 4961, AEM 4961, NTRES 4961, GDEV 6960, AEM 6960, and NTRES 6960.